Stroke awareness month: how my strokes affected my journalism

 My voice has affected my confidence in my abilities massively but every interview I have done has gone with very few glitches.
-I have interviewed people in government, campaigners and regular people – all of whom are very understanding.
+I have interviewed people in government, campaigners and regular people - all of whom are very understanding.
 I was very cynical about how people would react when they heard my voice.
-In reality, it’s never been a real problem.
-This along with me talking every day has helped my recovery immensely.
-Of course sometimes I have a little wobble.
-There’s nothing wrong with having wobbles I have come to learn.
-There is always light at the end of wobbles
+In actual fact, it’s never been a real problem.
+This along with me talking every day has helped my recovery immensely - and of course there are some times where I have a little wobble.
+There’s nothing wrong with having wobbles I have come to learn, because there is always light at the end of wobbles.

-I have been told that I’ll never make it in journalism – apparently because of my health.
+I have been told that I’ll never make it in journalism - apparently because of my health.
 I believed it for some time too.
-I was hesitant about applying for a journalism degree – I did it because I’ve loved journalism and writing since I was little.
-As cliché as it may sound, a tiny voice in my head spurred me.
-I knew, not doing it, I would regret not following my passion.
+There was a point where I was hesitant about even applying for a journalism degree, but I did it because I’ve loved journalism and writing since I was little.
+As cliche as it may sound, a tiny voice in my head spurred me on and I knew if I didn’t do it I would regret not following my passion.

-My confidence isn’t 100% back, I have become more withdrawn in myself because of my voice.
-Nonetheless, I’m so proud of where I am today.
-There was one point when I truly thought I’d never talk again.
-After countless hours of therapy and practising I have regained my speech.
-Despite it being a bit slow I’m grateful to have gained the ability back through hard work and persistence.
-I am getting stronger and I hope to regain my confidence fully.
-The strokes did affect how I practice journalism, but they have also shaped who I am.
-And I am proud of myself and who I have become in spite of them.
+My confidence isn’t 100% back to where it was, I have become more withdrawn in myself because of my voice, but, nonetheless, I’m so proud of where I am today.
+There was one point where I truly thought I’d never talk again.
+After countless hours of therapy and practicing I have regained my speech.
+Despite it being a bit slow I’m glad to have that ability back.
+Each day I am getting stronger and I hope to regain my confidence fully - either way the strokes did affect my journalism but they also made me who I am today.